America's Backyard: The Middle East as a new American backyard

-A number of European commentators have contended that US foreign policy in the Middle East has (intentionally or otherwise) had the effect of turning the Middle East into America's new "backyard": a new epicenter within which the US is trying to exhort influence on political developments through regime change and political pressure which resembles past US actions in Latin America.
+A number of European commentators have contended that US foreign policy in the Middle East during the late 20th and early 21st century has (intentionally or otherwise) had the effect of turning the Middle East into America's new "backyard": a new epicenter within which the US is trying to exhort influence on political developments through regime change and political pressure which resembles past US actions in Latin America.
+This is exemplified by US's pursuit of the war on terror in the region with its involvement in localized conflicts such as the Syrian civil war and the War against the Islamic State and its major military actions in pursuit of regime or territorial change during the Gulf War, War in Afghanistan, and Iraq War.

 Martin Jacques refers to the Middle East as being under the US 'sphere of influence'.
-However this is being challenged by the presence and growth of Iran, Russia, and China.
-Moreover, the US efforts to expand influence into the Middle East, especially with the Syrian Civil War, Iraq War, and Afghanistan War, have been failing, with 'disastrous' results.
+However this is being challenged by the presence and growth of other global powers including Russia and China as well as the Iranian-led axis of resistance, a disparate grouping of actors in the region committed to protect against the growing influence of America (and its ally Israel).

 Other nations' backyards

 Both "backyard" and "near abroad" are increasingly used to refer to the immediate spheres of influence of other major powers, such as China and India.